Relations with Finland

 • Finland provides personnel to the NATO-led peacekeeping force in Kosovo (KFOR).

-• Finland also participates in NATO Mission Iraq (NMI), NATO's advisory and capacity-building mission in Iraq.
+• Finland has also participated in NATO Mission Iraq (NMI), NATO's advisory and capacity-building mission in Iraq.

 • Finland participated in the enhanced NATO Response Force (NRF) in a supplementary role and subject to national decisions.
 Additionally, Finland signed a memorandum of understanding on Host Nation Support which, subject to a national decision, allowed for logistical support to Allied forces located on, or in transit through, its territory during exercises or in a crisis.